Koromix/rygel/web/rekkord.org/pages/hooks.md

 PostSaveDirectory = /opt/rekkord/hooks/postsave
 ```

+> [!TIP]
+> Use the *SUCCESS* environment variable to react to success or failure.

-As stated before, if any command fails, Rekkord will exit with an error code.
+As stated before, if any hook fails, Rekkord will exit with an error code.

 # Scan hooks